kenvb/badusb/docs/links.md

 - And many more…

 Oh yea and sometimes the [regular](https://www.amazon.com/mouse-jiggler-usb/s?k=mouse+jiggler+usb) market just comes up with great (😜) ideas as well!

+## Special shoutout to Spacehuhn

+For making the wonderfull duckify website and [general contributions](https://spacehuhn.com) to all things hacking.